I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportallocatehostmemorybuffer.md

 ---
-UID: NF:storport.StorPortAllocateHostMemoryBuffer
-title: StorPortAllocateHostMemoryBuffer function
-author: windows-driver-content
-description: This function allocates one or more ranges of physically contiguous memory to be used as a Host Memory Buffer (HMB).
-old-location: storage\storportallocatehostmemorybuffer.htm
-old-project: storage
-ms.assetid: B8413B02-32A6-40AE-9DD2-C25AD2D2D45C
-ms.author: windowsdriverdev
-ms.date: 1/10/2018
-ms.keywords: StorPortAllocateHostMemoryBuffer
-ms.prod: windows-hardware
-ms.technology: windows-devices
-ms.topic: function
-req.header: storport.h
-req.include-header: Storport.h
-req.target-type: Universal
-req.target-min-winverclnt:
-req.target-min-winversvr:
-req.kmdf-ver:
-req.umdf-ver:
-req.alt-api: StorPortAllocateHostMemoryBuffer
-req.alt-loc: storport.h
-req.ddi-compliance:
-req.unicode-ansi:
-req.idl:
-req.max-support:
-req.namespace:
-req.assembly:
-req.type-library:
-req.lib:
-req.dll:
-req.irql:
-req.typenames: STOR_SPINLOCK
-req.product: Windows 10 or later.
+UID : NF:storport.StorPortAllocateHostMemoryBuffer
+title : StorPortAllocateHostMemoryBuffer function author : windows-driver-content description : This function allocates one or more ranges of physically contiguous memory to be used as a Host Memory Buffer (HMB). old-location : storage\storportallocatehostmemorybuffer.htm old-project : storage ms.assetid : B8413B02-32A6-40AE-9DD2-C25AD2D2D45C ms.author : windowsdriverdev ms.date : 1/10/2018
+ms.keywords : StorPortAllocateHostMemoryBuffer
+ms.prod : windows-hardware
+ms.technology : windows-devices
+ms.topic : function
+req.header : storport.h
+req.include-header : Storport.h
+req.target-type : Universal
+req.target-min-winverclnt :
+req.target-min-winversvr :
+req.kmdf-ver :
+req.umdf-ver :
+req.alt-api : StorPortAllocateHostMemoryBuffer
+req.alt-loc : storport.h
+req.ddi-compliance :
+req.unicode-ansi :
+req.idl :
+req.max-support :
+req.namespace :
+req.assembly :
+req.type-library :
+req.lib :
+req.dll :
+req.irql :
+req.typenames : STOR_SPINLOCK
+req.product : Windows 10 or later.
 ---

 # StorPortAllocateHostMemoryBuffer function

-## -description
 This function allocates one or more ranges of physically contiguous memory
     to be used as a Host Memory Buffer (HMB).
 This is memory that the device may use directly and exclusively.
 The device may use this memory however